golvmopp/pythonstuff/README.md

-# Pong
-A simple game of Pong.
+# A space shooter game.
-Play by running pong.py.
+Play by running space.py.
 Made with Python 2.7 and pygame.